 If you require further information, email Kathryn Ball (BSoT rep for this region)

-In the East Midlands, you'll join an excellent, well-rounded programme of urological training.
-Training takes place in the units below:
+In the East Midlands, you'll join an excellent, well-rounded programme of urological training in the units below:

 | Hospital Type